rangle/react-training/guide.md

 <a id="/a6-lifecycles/"></a>
 ### [Lifecycles]({{'/a6-lifecycles/'|absolute_url}})

-- Introduce lifecycles as phases that are generally useful for adding special procesing logic
-- In some cases that logic replaces existing default logic
 - Summarize the three different categories of lifecycle methods
-- Explain mounting and go into componentDidMount as a place to do ajax requests.
+- Explain mounting and go into componentDidMount as a place to do AJAX requests
-- Discuss in short detail updating and unmounting
+- Don't spend much time at this point on updating and unmounting
-- Go back to componentDidMount and use that to transition into coding the ajax call to get robots
+- Go back to `componentDidMount` and use that to transition into coding the AJAX call to get robots
 - Create a robot provider
-- Implement ajax call in App.js `componentDidMount` member
+- Implement AJAX call in `App.js`'s `componentDidMount` member

 <a id="/a7-conclusion/"></a>
 ### [Conclusion]({{'/a7-conclusion/'|absolute_url}})